 At this point in my rant I am obliged to point out what should be obvious.
 People needing to work less and having greater and cheaper access to goods is a great thing.
 Industrial development is a good thing and it should not be unduly interfered with, beyond perhaps trying to make it less horribly destructive to the environment.

 My point is this, we must accept this uncomfortable fact: There is no natural, physical, economic or legal law which states that economic growth creates more jobs.
-Yes, jobs have traditionally been a side-benefit of a strong economy but believing that somehow if we just maintain a strong economy, jobs will eventually come back is nothing more then a collective delusion.
+Yes, jobs have traditionally been a side-benefit of a strong economy, but believing that somehow if we just maintain a strong economy jobs will magically come back is nothing more then a collective delusion.
+The future is different than the past, deal with it.

 It is time change the discourse about jobs.
 Enough with the increasingly absurd talk about “stimulating growth” because it is the “engine of job creation”.
 A 20th century approach for a 21st century problem is just not going to work.
 It is time to stop with the bullshit, suspend our collective illusions about jobs.
 The jobs are not coming back; now what do we do about it?